 - allow customers, prospective customers or other members of the public to enter a competition or other activity that we run.

-The types of personal information that Judo collects about such people (and about employees and officers of customers and prospective customers and other individuals who act or propose to act as guarantors for customers) may include name, date of birth, residential address, postal address, email address, telephone numbers, gender, occupation, place of work, nominated bank account details, internet banking log-in details, tax file number, transaction and account balance information, information about product preferences, online behaviour and response to various marketing initiatives, and credit information.
+The types of personal information that Judo collects about such people (and about employees and officers of customers and prospective customers and other individuals who act or propose to act as guarantors for customers) may include name, date of birth, residential address, postal address, email address, telephone numbers, gender, occupation, place of work, nominated bank account details, internet banking log-in details, tax file number, transaction and account balance information, information about product preferences, online behavior and response to various marketing initiatives, and credit information.

 Judo may also require personal information to confirm your identity, such as information from or copies of your: